Isle of Wight Guru

 12. Amusement arcades

-For those who can tolerate the combined noise of a hundred fruit machines, try the amusement arcades along the seafronts at Sandown Pier and Shanklin.
-Shanklin is our favourite arcade for those machines which burp out yellow tokens which can be exchanged for a pencil if you collect half a million.
-The Shanklin arcade also has an indoor minigolf course if you want to waste a bit more time until it stops raining.
+Shanklin is our favourite arcade for those machines which burp out yellow tokens that can be exchanged for a pencil if you collect half a million.
+The Shanklin arcade also has an indoor minigolf course if you want to waste a bit more time until it stops raining (called Caddyshack - mentioned earlier).

 Change sign at Shanklin Amusement arcade